JacobGrig/food-bot/README.md

 I strove to use obvious variable names, so commentary was not so necessary, and I added only a few in complex places.
 And I also almost never used docstrings, because the functions and methods are somewhat one-timers, and I wouldn't use them for something else.
 I did not also use defaults parameter values often, because they frequently mixed me up.
 Note that all requirements from the task are completed including those which are "beneficial".

+***Note***: loading to cart will not work if your phone number is not registered in VkusVill!
+So do that in advance!